aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ### Introduction

-Customers want a single and comprehensive view of the security postureof their workloads.
+Customers want a single and comprehensive view of the security posture of their cloud native workloads.
 Runtime security event monitoring is important to running secure, operationally excellent, and reliable workloads,especially in environments that run containers and container orchestration platforms.
 In this guidance, we show you how to useservices such as [AWS Security Hub](https://aws.amazon.com/security-hub/) and [Falco](https://falco.org/),a [Cloud Native Computing Foundation](https://www.cncf.io/) project, to build a continuous container runtime security monitoring solution.